HariZalan/StackBasedCalculator/README.md

 # StackBasedCalculator
-A stack-based calculator written in Python
+It is a calculator using Reverse Polish Notation written in Python, with loops and conditionals.
+The commands are:
+...